Edinburgh Fringe 2013: Our top picks

 With almost 3000 shows on offer across hundreds of venues, the Edinburgh Festival gets bigger every year, and it’s impossible to scratch the surface, let alone offer comprehensive coverage of such an event.
 Nonetheless, this list is, in our humble opinion, the best of what was on offer at the 2013 Edinburgh Festival Fringe.

-The Edinburgh Fringe Festival was on from 1st to 25th August 2013.
-For further information and next year’s dates visit here.
+The Edinburgh Fringe Festival ran from 1st – 25th August 2013.
+For further information and next year’s dates visit the festival’s website here.